Get exclusive early access to exhibitions and select events. Find out more today!

 Greene uses a diverse photographic practice to explore representations of race.
 Greene is currently working on a new body of work that uses African textiles as a material and pattern to explore her own relationship to culture.
 She received an Illinois Arts Council Fellowship in Photography and has completed residencies at Light Work in Syracuse New York and the Center for Photography at Woodstock.
 Her work is in the permanent collection of Museum of Contemporary Photography in Chicago, Museum of Fine Arts in Houston, The National Gallery of Art in Washington D.C., the Nelson-Atkins Museum of Art, Kansas City, and the Princeton University Art Museum.
 Myra Greene’s work has been featured in nationally exhibitions in galleries and museums including The New York Public Library, Duke Center for Documentary Studies, Williams College Museum of Art, Spelman College Museum of Fine Art in Atlanta, Museum of the African Diaspora in San Francisco, and Sculpture Center in New York City.
 Myra Greene was born in New York City and received her B.F.A. from Washington University in St. Louis and her M.F.A. in photography from the University of New Mexico.
 She currently resides in Atlanta Georgia, where she is an Associate Professor of Photography at Spelman College.

-MaDora Frey’s sculptural paintings describe the territory that exists between waking thought and the physical world.
-Frey juxtaposes contrasting elements as a metaphor for the dynamic between the tangible and ethereal.
+MaDora Frey’s sculptural paintings describe an internal geography, one influenced by the both the rural, rugged terrain of her youth and the cities she has lived in.
 Materials with a strong physical presence, such as wood and paint, are paired with those that possess spiritual or even mystical associations, such as mirrors and light.
 Whether one interprets the work as object, portal, painting, or perhaps “artifact” from the future, the effect is one of visual complexity and wonderment.
 In coupling real with illusory space, the work evokes the uncanny sense of inhabiting two places at once, without being fully present in either.

-Originally from Georgia, Frey is a cross-disciplinary artist who has spent the last 15 years making art in New York City and Atlanta.
+Frey is a cross-disciplinary artist, originally from Georgia.
 Frey has exhibited domestically with solo shows in Seattle, Washington, and New York City and group shows in Austria and Spain.
 She was recently commissioned by the Katonah Museum of Art to create a large-scale outdoor public work on the museum campus.
 Accolades include the Prince of Wales Fellowship in Normandy, France, publication in New American Paintings, and residency grants from Jentel Residency, Vermont Studio Center, and Marble House Project.
 She subsequently serves as an advisory board member and juror.
 Her past memberships include NYC art collective, tART, and currently, Future Present Creative Assembly.
 Frey has instructed and lectured at Hunter College, Rutgers University, New York Academy of Art, Auburn University, LIM College, Abbey Road International Program, and Georgia State University.
 She received her MFA in painting, magna cum laude, from the New York Academy of Art and her BFA, with a concentration in drawing and printmaking, from Auburn University.
 Additionally, Frey studied at the Florence Academy, Florence, Italy.
 Her work is held in numerous private collections.
-She is kindly sponsored by Collet and Bit, Inc.
+She is represented by Massey Klein Gallery in New York City.